Kenyu Horiuchi

 Kenyu Horiuchi (堀内 賢雄, Horiuchi Ken'yū) is a Japanese voice actor.
-In 2002 he founded his own voice acting management office, Kenyu Office.
-He is best known for dubbing over Brad Pitt (Horiuchi met Pitt at Japan's Premiere of Bullet Train), Charlie Sheen, Ben Stiller, Ben Affleck, Ian Ziering, Brendan Fraser and John Stamos (especially for Jesse Katsopolis in the ABC sitcom Full House) and many more.
+In 2002, he founded his own voice acting management office, Kenyu Office.
+He is best known for dubbing over Brad Pitt, whom he met at Japan's premiere of Bullet Train, Charlie Sheen, Ben Stiller, Ben Affleck, Ian Ziering, Brendan Fraser, John Stamos, especially for Jesse Katsopolis in the ABC sitcom Full House, and many more.